 RM1.20 increase for LDP (to and fro) – that’s about RM28.80 for 24 working days and RM345.60 for a whole year (assuming another toll increase is not scheduled).
-For RM345.60, it can easily cover 86 lunch or 5 full tank of petrol or 11 weeks of market expenses and so on – you get the drift.
+For RM345.60, it can easily cover 86 lunches or 5 full tanks of petrol or 11 weeks of market expenses and so on – you get the drift.

 Why the increase?

 Samy Vellu gave one reason – that the increase is due to the concession agreement.
-Either someone in the government must been an idiot to agree on the one sided agreement or been careless enough to agree on the one sided agreement.
+Either someone in the government must be an idiot to agree to the one-sided agreement or be careless enough to agree to the one-sided agreement.
 Forget what is told in the newspaper that the agreement is made based on a win-win situation.

-Now it seems like the government is unable to pull itself out from the agreement that was made – it is either the government pays or the road user pays but either way, it is still coming from the public.
-So, for what reason the public made to suffer?
-Talking of sharing the burden is, as I mentioned, is one huge crap.
+Now it seems like the government is unable to pull itself out of the agreement that was made – it is either the government pays or the road user pays but either way, it is still coming from the public.
+So, for what reason was the public made to suffer?
+Talking of sharing the burden is, as I mentioned, one huge crap.

 Haul up the people who drafted the agreement and pushed it to be signed and make them answerable.
-We don’t mind if they were hung up along the highway and every road users who pay the extra toll spit and piss on them.
-The so called toll review mechanism is clearly not working as how it expected to work.
+We don’t mind if they were hung up along the highway and every road user who pay the extra toll spit and piss on them.
+The so-called toll review mechanism is clearly not working as how it is expected to work.
 It only handles increases in toll.
 What about decreases in toll due substantial increase in traffic volume?

-The public still get screwed one way or another.
+The public still gets screwed one way or another.

 What about traffic volume?